 Humans have been spending time in nature and developing a connection with it for the longest time.
 It’s only in the last few hundred years that we’ve rejected the importance and forgotten how to do it.
 Since it’s ‘new’ there are a lot of terms being used, each with their own nuance.
 You can choose your own: nature therapy walks, forest therapy programs, forest bathing events, Shinrin Yoku, nature connectedness wanders, nature wellbeing sessions, outdoor mindfulness picnics …

-Wondering if you ‘need’ to do a guided walk?
+Are you wondering if you ‘need’ to do a guided walk?
 Well, that’s up to you.
 There is some new evidence to suggest that a guided nature therapy experience promotes positive emotions, social bonds and a reduction of negative emotions when compared to a self-guided walk , but both will beneficial.

 Yes, if they want to come!
 Children are (ahem) naturals at nature therapy.
 They lack the inhibitions about play, exploring and wonder that seem to start growing on us as we become ‘grown-ups’.
 Nature therapy is also about relationship building, so it’s very rewarding to do it with family members.
 Because they are active participants in the group, tickets will also need to be purchased for the attending children.